silverstripe/silverstripe-framework/docs/en/installation/nginx-hhvm.md

 and uses just-in-time (JIT) compilation to achieve better performance over standard PHP.

-Installation on Debian or Ubuntu is relatively straightforward, in that HHVM already provide packages available to use:
+Installation on Debian or Ubuntu is relatively straightforward, in that HHVM already provide packages available to use.

-Debian 7 (wheezy):
+Install apt sources on Debian 7 (wheezy):

 	wget -O - http://dl.hhvm.com/conf/hhvm.gpg.key | sudo apt-key add -
 	echo deb http://dl.hhvm.com/debian wheezy main | sudo tee /etc/apt/sources.list.d/hhvm.list
-	sudo apt-get update
-	sudo apt-get install hhvm

-Ubuntu 14.04 (trusty):
+Install apt sources on Ubuntu 14.04 (trusty):

 	wget -O - http://dl.hhvm.com/conf/hhvm.gpg.key | sudo apt-key add -
 	echo deb http://dl.hhvm.com/ubuntu trusty main | sudo tee /etc/apt/sources.list.d/hhvm.list

+Now install the required packages:

 	sudo apt-get update
-	sudo apt-get install hhvm
+	sudo apt-get install hhvm libgmp-dev libmemcached-dev

+Start HHVM automatically on boot:

+	sudo update-rc.d hhvm defaults

-Please see [Prebuilt Packages for HHVM on HHVM wiki](https://github.com/facebook/hhvm/wiki/Prebuilt%20Packages%20for%20HHVM) for more ways to install.
+Please see [Prebuilt Packages for HHVM on HHVM wiki](https://github.com/facebook/hhvm/wiki/Prebuilt%20Packages%20for%20HHVM) for more installation options.

 Assuming you already have nginx installed, you can then run a script to enable support for nginx and/or apache2 depending on whether they are installed or not:

-	/usr/share/hhvm/install_fastcgi.sh
+	sudo /usr/share/hhvm/install_fastcgi.sh

-For nginx, this will place a file at `/etc/nginx/hhvm.conf` which you can use to include in your nginx server definitions to provide support for php requests.
+For nginx, this will place a file at `/etc/nginx/hhvm.conf` which you can use to include in your nginx server definitions to provide support for PHP requests.

-In order to get SilverStripe working, you need to create a custom configuration file.
+In order to get SilverStripe working, you need to add some custom nginx configuration.

-In your `/etc/nginx/silverstripe.conf`, add this configuration:
+Create `/etc/nginx/silverstripe.conf` and add this configuration:

 	fastcgi_buffer_size 32k;
 	fastcgi_busy_buffers_size 64k;